- 01. Find a Yoga Class in London

 - 08. Find Yoga Classes In Newcastle Upon Tyne

-As the holiday season gears up, while we’re enjoying lovely weather, thoughts inevitably turn to losing weight, toning up, how one would look in a swimsuit… and the relief from stress that going on holiday should naturally provide.
+As the holiday season gears up, while we're enjoying lovely weather, thoughts inevitably turn to lose weight, toning up, how one would look in a swimsuit... and the relief from stress that was going on holiday should naturally provide.

-Conversely, how one looks in a swimsuit and planning a holiday are, in themselves, great stressors.
+Conversely, how one looks in a swimsuit and planning a holiday are, in themselves, significant stressors.
 To say nothing of possibly having to work while on holiday.

 Statistics show that a whopping 90% of Britons on holiday admit to working while away; at the very least, they are writing business emails deep into the night.

 This demographic needs to disconnect!

 If your partner's nagging to put down the phone and spending bundles on holiday can't make that happen, who or what could?

 This growing trend of steady work pressure is only one reason why people are discovering the benefits of yoga.

 Another would be that, all too often we define ourselves through our work and our social trappings – high powered jobs, living in the right postal code, driving a gleaming automobile... when we should be discovering our fundamental identity.

 Rather than being stressed over money, worried about teenagers or angry about work, wouldn't it be a relief to only feel stressed, worried or upset?